 Yes.
 We’re glad you asked!
 You may be eligible for savings of up to 40 percent when you participate in an IRS-approved Transit Benefit program where you work.
 In order to benefit, your employer must offer a qualified program, and you must be a W-2 employee (1099 contractors, partners and other selected individuals are not eligible).
 Actual savings are through reduced income taxes (FICA/Medicare, Federal, and State).
 For more information, visit our Transit Benefits info page.

 Tickets are available for purchase at all downtown stations and at all outlying stations where a ticket agent is on duty.
-One-Way Tickets can be purchased on the train, but if an agent is on duty or a vending machine is available at the station where you boarded, the conductor will charge you an additional $5.
-Ten-Ride Tickets and Monthly Passes also can be purchased online.
-Questions regarding ticket orders can be e-mailed to email@example.com.
-The Ventra App can be used to purchase any kind of Metra mobile ticket on your smartphone, anytime and anywhere.
+One-Way Tickets can be purchased on the train, but if an agent is on duty at the station where you boarded, the conductor will charge you an additional $5.
+The Ventra app can be used to purchase any kind of Metra mobile ticket on your smartphone, anytime and anywhere.
 Download it for free from the Apple App Store or Google Play.
+Tickets are no longer sold on this website.

 Generally yes, but see our Bikes on Trains for the full list of rules.